-Call your oncologist's office immediately.
-If no one is available, go directly to the emergency room.
+Call your oncology team immediately.
+If no one is available, go directly to the emergency department.

 - Follow your oncology team member's instructions for changing the bandage over your injection site.
 In general, you should keep it covered for 1 week - Wear gloves when changing your bandage - Do not touch or scratch the injection site or the bandage or allow anyone else to touch it without gloves